Neethu9074/carbon/.github/pull_request_template.md

 > Please tick of these checklist items.
 When some of these aren't necessary for
 > this PR, then please describe why.

+- Pull request tagged with one of the `class:*` labels?
 - Feature flags added?
   - [ ] To the server side: `/packages/in-server/services/resolvers/consul.js`
   - [ ] To the server side (for Kubernetes based deployments): `{{backendRepository}}/instanactl/config/components/ui-client.yaml.tpl`